-Thank you for participating in the professional experience program of The University of Queensland, School of Education Professional Experience Program - Bachelor of Education (Secondary) dual degree.
+Thank you for participating in the professional experience program of The University of Queensland, School of Education Professional Experience Program - Master of Teaching (Primary).

 The University is extremely grateful to those schools and teachers who are actively involved in mentoring and supporting our preservice teachers during their professional experience.